Project

 # menu_list is this string:

-'cucumber rolls, philadelphia rolls, and avocado rolls'
+# "cucumber rolls, philadelphia rolls, and avocado rolls"

-# Let's parse this into an array
+# let's parse this string into an array

 menu = Kappamaki.from_sentence menu_list

-# The result, menu, is this array:
+# the result (the variable menu) is this array:

 # Now we can set up our menu here...